Summary: 3773 exact word count

 “But surely your populous will wish to help stabilize the region?”

 “As the Matriarch teaches, ‘Everyone has their own way.’
 We will respect their way of life, and give aid where needed.”

 Toklo looked away.
 It still unsettled him to see women with faces bare of the tattoos that were their right.
-One would think that after all his time dealing with those outside of the Matriarch he would be use to bare faced women by now, but it had always made him uncomfortable.
+One would think that after all his time dealing with those outside of the Matriarch he would be used to bare-faced women by now, but it had always made him uncomfortable.
 He was at heart old fashion like that.